Area codes 905, 289, 365, and 742: In popular culture

 The term has been used in the context of Canadian politics, where the 416 is a stronghold of Liberals and NDP, whereas the 905 (excluding Hamilton) historically had strong ties to the Progressive Conservative Party.
 The region has, however, backed opposition parties as a protest vote, including both the NDP in the 1990 provincial election and the Liberals in the 2003 provincial election, as a backlash to the incumbent government.
 In both cases, the opposition party was elected to government with strong backing of the 905 region.
 The 2011 federal election saw the 905 region become predominately represented by candidates of the Conservative Party of Canada, while one third of the 416 ridings were won by Conservatives, many through vote splitting between the Liberals and NDP.
 In the 2019 federal election, the Liberals successfully held all 25 ridings in the 416, which they won in 2015.
-However, the parties were fighting over control over the 905 as historically, winning the 905 is key to parties forming government.
+However, the parties were fighting over control over the 905 as historically, winning the 905 is key to parties forming government and the region has become a political bellwether.
 In the end, most 905 ridings were won by the Liberals over the Conservatives.
 The Liberals ultimately beat the Conservatives and formed a minority government with the support of the 905.